harperreed/office-avatar-vrm/README.md

 python main.py
 ```

+## Integrations

+- Designed for compatibility with notification systems like Home Assistant.

 ## License

 This project is licensed under the MIT License.

 ---

-Feel free to add or modify sections according to your project's needs.
+Feel free to adjust the README as necessary!